The staggeringly beautiful Peel Watershed is one of the last large intact ecosystems on the continent and it needs your help!

 CPAWS has joined a coalition of two Yukon First Nations and another Yukon environmental organization to launched a legal case to defend the Peel Watershed, represented by Thomas R. Berger, O.C, Q.C.

-Berger and his clients, the First Nation of Na Cho Nyak Dun, Tr’ondëk Hwëch’in, Canadian Parks and Wilderness Society (CPAWS) Yukon Chapter, and the Yukon Conservation Society, have launched a legal action to force the Yukon Government to implement a Land Use Plan that would protect 54,000 square kilometers of wilderness in northern Yukon’s Peel River Watershed, against mining and other industrial development.
+The week of July 7 – 10th renowned lawyer Thomas R. Berger argued a landmark constitutional case in Yukon Supreme Court on behalf of the First Nation of Nacho Nyak Dun, Tr'ondëk Hwëch'in, Canadian Parks and Wilderness Society Yukon Chapter and the Yukon Conservation Society.
+Mr. Berger argued that the courts should force the Government of Yukon to implement a land use plan that would protect more than 54,000 square kilometers of wilderness in northern Yukon’s Peel River Watershed from mining and industrial development.
+See media release.

 After 6 years of careful study and consultation, the Peel Watershed Land Use Planning Commission recommended protecting 80% of this extraordinary wilderness with the remaining 20% open to carefully controlled development.
 The Yukon Government’s announcement on January 21, 2014, threw out the Peel Watershed Land Use Planning Commission’s Final Recommended Plan and instead implemented the government’s own unilateral plan for the region.
 This new plan resulted in 71% of the region being opened up for mineral and oil and gas staking.